A Tree Grows in Brooklyn by Betty Smith

 Katie Nolan to her mother, “What must I do, Mother, what must I do to make a different world for her?
 How do I start?’
 Her mother’s response, “The secret lies in the reading and the writing.
 You are able to read.
 Every day you must read one page from some good book to your child.
 Every day this must be until the child learns to read.
 Then she must read every day, I know this is the secret.”
 She suggests two great books: William Shakespeare and a Protestant Bible.

 Tina’s husband has a great collection of Mather Work Incentive Posters.
 These posters were designed to improve worker productivity during the boom years between WWI and the Great Depression.
-These posters were printed in Chicago between 1923 and 1929 and were the perfect backdrop to our A Tree Grows in Brooklynbook club party.
-This one below reminded us of Johnny’s fishing trip that he took with Francie, Neeley, and Little Tilly.
+These posters were printed in Chicago between 1923 and 1929 and were the perfect backdrop to our A Tree Grows in Brooklyn book club party.
+This one below reminded us of the fishing trip Johnny took with Francie, Neeley, and Little Tilly.

 We played Cheap Charlie’s “pick for your penny” game.
 The majority of us ended up with a bag of candy…